-- Simple and easy operation. - Hydrostatic transmission obtained through two axial piston motors that operate epicyclic reduction gears. - Revolving frame swing achieved by means of an axial piston hydraulic motor acting on an epicyclic reduction gear. - Main equipment servolevers ensuring also combined movements that can be modulated proportionally and continually. - Pedal controls for the boom swing and the optional equipment. - Lever controls for travel and blade. - Travel speed increase achieved through a pedal-operated push button. - Complete series of instruments visible from the operating position. - · Lever accelerator. - Easy maintenance with simplified intervals.
+- · Simple and easy operation - Hydrostatic transmission obtained through two axial piston motors that operate epicyclic reduction gears. - Revolving frame swing archieved by means of an orbital hydraulic motor. - Main equipment servolevers ensuring also combined movements that can be modulated proportionally and continually. - Pedal controls for the boom swing and the optional equipment. - · Lever controls for travel and blade. - Travel speed increase by means of a pedal. - Complete series of instruments visible from the operating position. - · Lever accelerator. - Easy maintenance with simplified intervals.